×

 New Student Orientation Schedule

-Argo Hall: Students living in Argo, Sr. Rita Mudd, Sikora Halls
+Argo Hall Check-in Location: Students living in Argo, Sr. Rita Mudd, Sikora Halls

 Students, Parents, and Guests Welcome